NBA Elite 11: Cancelled Xbox 360 and PlayStation 3 versions

 Developers of the Xbox 360 and PlayStation 3 versions aimed to completely change the game's control system but were pressed for time with an 18-month development cycle.
-A demo released during development was plagued with glitches that were heavily publicized, including one YouTube video of player Andrew Bynum stuck in the middle of the court in the model's bind pose.
+A demo released during development was plagued with glitches that were heavily publicized, including one YouTube video of player Andrew Bynum stuck in the middle of the court in the model's T-pose.
 Another glitch involved Luol Deng, whose character had a "hotspot" from the left baseline from which he almost never missed.
 Developers were aware of an animation bug but intended to fix it before release.
 After internal review of the game, EA deemed its quality poor and cancelled it.

 Copies of these versions that entered circulation are considered rare collector's items.